-Potentially one of the most contentious issues in a Michigan divorce is custody of the children.
+Child custody and child support in Michigan: Potentially one of the most contentious issues in a Michigan divorce is custody of the children.
 Michigan divorce and custody courts strive to encourage a close relationship between both parents and the children.
 If the parties can agree on a custodial arrangement, the court, under most circumstances, will adopt the agreement.
-If you cannot agree, the Court will make a decision based on the Michigan child custody act.
+If you cannot agree, your Michigan Attorney will argue, and the Court will make a decision based on the Michigan child custody act.

 Legal vs. Physical Custody